kubeedge/kubeedge/docs/proposals/sig-device-iot/6316-make-the-device-model-more-meaningful/README.md

 - Reassign the fields from tmp back to the fields of the device instance

-The following are an example of the deivce instance override.
+The following is an example of the deivce instance override.
 <img src="./device-override.jpg">